muhammadfardaa/Traffic_Flow_Model_Multiclass_FIFO_CTM/README.md

 4. Line plot showing link outflow rate

 ## Limitations:
-The code is only for simulating a single one-lane link.
+The codes are only for simulating a single one-lane link.
 More codes are needed to extend the model to represent merging, diverging, network, multiple lanes, and other road network components.
-The two models also do not consider the First-in-First-out (FIFO) principle.
+The models in the codes also do not consider the First-in-First-out (FIFO) principle.
 This creates potential bias in the simulation output, particularly in terms of unintended or unrealistic overtaking.
 I have been developing more code to solve such issues for my PhD study.
 Happy to discuss this further.